jolaya182/nateServerWordCount/README.md

     node: the ability to create quick servers and use frameworks that are still being supported like superagent
     react: hooks makes it very to simple to mount and unmount data on fetch requests and html composition.
-    jest: the naming of the functions are very direct understandable and are simple to recall when implementing.
+    jest: watch mode is amazing and the console log works very well.
     puppeteer: very well documented and maintained.
 The methods naming are very well thought and easy to adapt.
 The setup is fairly simple and convienent to use.
 ```